elektrorl/f6_tooltip/README.md

 terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the LICENSE file for more details.

-This plugin allow you to insert tooltips.
+This CKEditor plugin allow you to insert tooltips.
 Based on [Foundation 6 Docs](http://foundation.zurb.com/sites/docs/tooltip.html).

 ## Installation